 The interview cum personality test will be of 200 marks and will be conducted by a Board of highly competent and just observers who will test the skills and abilities of the candidates.
 The candidate will be tested to analyze his/her knowledge and skill in the particular subjects relevant to their post.
 The personality test aims to test the candidate’s leadership skills, initiative and intellectual curiosity, social qualities, mental and physical strength, practical application powers, character and aptitude to adjust in the field life, etc.

-Once the round is successfully conducted, the commission will release the cut off score mentioning the marks obtained by the last qualifying candidate and will also list of all those candidates who have been finally recommended for appointment.
-Candidates whose roll numbers are mentioned in the list have all been recommended by the commission for final appointment.
+Once all the stages will be successfully conducted, the commission will release the cutoff score mentioning the marks obtained by the last qualifying candidate.
+UPSC will also publish the final merit list of all those candidates who have been finally recommended for appointment on the basis of their performance in each stage of the selection process.

 UPSC Geologist & Scientist FAQs